FOOTBALL

 -

-Michigan State basketball: 3 bold predictions vs. Samford
+Michigan State basketball: 3 bold predictions vs. FAU

 Michigan State football: New rumored coaching candidate is causing mass panic